Harvard ID cards provide access to many on-campus facilities and resources, such as:

 - Driver’s licenses, permits, and state-issued ID cards

-- US Military ID cards
+- US Military ID cards, green cards, and naturalization certificates

 - Verify your name and date of birth in online services.
 These must match exactly the full legal name and date of birth printed on your government-issued photo ID.
 If they do not, submit a biographical information changes form immediately.